+In both cases it is lower than the assumed efficiency used by McCarty et al.

 Problem 4 (20 pts)

 Exploring Reactor performance for TCE degradation in a CSTR.
 Let’s assume the following parameters apply to Dehalococcoides growing anaerobically on TCE.